Logo

 Provide educational input to key cancer genetics committees and reports.

-The Centre for Genetics Education (CGE)
+The Centre for Genetics Education (CGE) Link to website

 The CGE based at Royal North Shore Hospital in Sydney, was established in 1989 as the education arm of the NSW Genetics service of NSW Health.
 From 1989 -2000 it was known as the NSW Genetics Education Program.